 Legally stores are allowed to be open between 8 am and 12 am daily.
 Denver closes their stores at 7 pm though.
 You may need to travel to a city bordering Denver if you arrive after 7 pm.

-What types of marijuana will the stores sell?
+What types of cannabis will the stores sell?

-Recreational marijuana stores will also sell a number of other types of marijuana products, including but not limited to:
+Recreational cannabis stores will also sell a number of other types of cannabis products, including but not limited to:

-- Seeds: seeds that can be used to grow your own marijuana plants.
+- Seeds: seeds that can be used to grow your own cannabis plants.
 Stores will have many different strains of Indicas and Sativas.

 - Clones: healthy seedlings that are ready to be grown.